dronefly-garden/dronefly/docs/guide_for_participants.rst

-The member list button (|image12|) at the upper right toggles the member list visibility on and off (good if you need more screen space, or if you need to contact an Admin or Moderator (server) or Curator or Staff (iNat) and want to know who isavailable.)
+The member list button (|image12|) at the upper right toggles the member list visibility on and off (good if you need more screen space, or if you need to contact an Admin or Moderator (server) or Curator or Staff (iNat) and want to know who is available.)
 Right clicking on users in the member list allows you to see their profile (which can be helpful when temporary nickname changes occur).